February 21, 2022

 8. What advice would you share with freelancers who plan to work from home that you think is important to your success?

 Your ability to do this weighs heavily on your personality and work style.
 I love working from home and am way more productive as a freelancer than when I work in an office environment or at a cafe.
 I’ve tried working at Starbucks and all I do is weigh whether or not I can get one more article in before I want to go home.
+(These freelance writing tips will help you get more work done in less time.)

 9. Is there anything else that you think has been the key to your success as a freelancer and making this work?

 Network, network, network.
 Do this with other writers, journalists, publicists, you name it.
 Be open to learning as much as you can from others, whether they’re doing something right or wrong.
+(Look to this freelancer FAQ for answers to all of your questions.)

 Ready to make the leap to full-time freelance writing?
 My online freelance writing course can help you reach your goals.